sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

-@amalloy 0.
-My question seems a bit weird at first glance since for one algorithm we always consider just space and time complexity.
-I asked here because I know only a few about compiler with those taught mostly by SICP chapter 4.
-So I asked whether maybe there are some compiler-specific reasons.
-2. "comparing those two approaches": That is implicit in my question, i.e. lazy vs non-lazy.
-I will update my question to clarify that.
-Thanks for your suggestion.
 # [wikipedia](https://en.wikipedia.org/wiki/Operator-precedence_parser#)
 - > an operator-precedence parser is a bottom-up parser that interprets an operator-precedence grammar. bottom-up due to ~~recursive descent~~ shift-reduce.